Nibbl-z/Yan/README.md

 - UI elements can be parented to other UI elements to make their positioning relative to the parent
 - Add instances to scenes, which can be enabled and disabled
 - Theming system to easily add colors and hovering/click effects to several different UI elements.
+- Tweening system to add smooth animations to UI elements and instances.
 - Several UI elements, including text labels, buttons, images, lists, grids, scrollables, and text input fields

 ### How to use